Coca-Cola: Wallet of Happiness Honesty Test

 Why does the “old letters” device work so well?

-What should brands learn from the execution?
+What should brands learn from this execution?